PayaDev/PayaServices/Authorization Gateway/WEB Authorization Examples.md

 - Transaction Amount
 - Transaction Effective Date
-- Signifying whether authorization is for a single or recurring/multiple debits, and debit schedule if recurring/multiple Customer Authentication:
+- Signifying whether authorization is for a single or recurring/multiple debits, and debit schedule if recurring/multiple
-Merchants are required to use commercially reasonable methods to authenticate customer identity prior or during authorization.
-- It is not commercially reasonable to have done nothing.
-- Assigning password and customer authorizing in the SAME internet session is not commercially reasonable.

 Possible methods to authenticate are below:
 - Shared secrets
 - User ID
 - PIN